zesterer/nilts-oldish/README.md

 *Assuming you've just downloaded Nilts via the methods shown above*

+Navigate to the Nilts root directory as follows.

+`cd nilts/`

+Create a build directory as follows.

+`mkdir build/`

-Navigate to the Nilts build directory as follows.
+Navigate to the build directory as follows.

-`cd nilts/build/`
+`cd build`

 Use cmake to ready the source for compilation as follows.